sanginiv11/Implement-cpp-arrays-and-strings/README.md

 10. Print the contents of d (std::string object).
 11. End the program.

-06.
-AIM : CONCATENATION OF STRINGS
+06.AIM : CONCATENATION OF STRINGS

 THEORY:
 - The program combines two or more strings into a single continuous string.